Native iOS apps.

 Can't find what you're looking for?
 Email discovery@enigmatixglobal.com and we'll reply within one working day.

-Book a 30-min callNative wins when the app leans hard on OS-specific capability, animation performance, or deep hardware integration; cross-platform wins when the app is mostly UI-and-forms and the team's existing skill base is web.
-We decide per product, not per preference, and the discovery phase produces a written recommendation with the trade-offs.
+Book a 30-min callNative wins when the app leans hard on OS-specific capability, animation performance, or deep hardware integration.
+Cross-platform wins when the app is mostly UI-and-forms and the team's existing skill base is web.
+We decide per product, not per preference.
+The discovery phase produces a written recommendation with the trade-offs.

 Most clients renew for a second engagement.
 The ones who don't usually hire someone from our team to run the project in-house.

-Thirty minutes with an actual engineer.
+Thirty minutes with an engineer who builds.
 No sales, no drip campaign.
 If we're the wrong fit we'll tell you and point you somewhere better.